 There’s no doubt that this tripod is for a lightweight traveler.
 It weighs only 2.8 pounds, and it’s not going to add much drag to your backpack but will provide you with a wide range of functions for your photography needs.
 Once packed down, the Peak Design is about the size and shape of a 32 oz water bottle, making it easy to slip into a travel bag and conveniently take out as soon as you reach your photo destination.

 Although the Peak Design Travel Tripod won’t be the solution to absolutely every photography situation, it does an impressive job of being an all-around good travel tripod.
 As mentioned before, this thing is very lightweight, so carrying it around with you all day in Bali or the jungles of Costa Rica won’t wear you out too much.
+The Peak Design is a great travel tripod that combines functionality in many areas with a lightweight and easy-to-carry design.

 What Makes the Peak Design Travel Tripod So Great?